 Collections include the Ancient Forest, the Japanese Garden and an award-winning camellia garden.
 New restaurant Maple is open for weekend brunch.
 M, F, Sa-Su 9 am-5 pm; Tu-Th 9 am-8 pm. $4-$9, under 5 free.
 1418 Descanso Drive, La Cañada Flintridge, 818.949.4200.

 Mickey Mouse’s theme park.
 Attractions include Pirates of the Caribbean and updated Star Tours.
 Disney California Adventure is adjacent.
 Call for hours. $97-$124, under 3 free.
 1313 Disneyland Drive, Anaheim, 714.781.4565. disneyland.disney.go.com

 Tour the home of the Academy Awards, formerly named the Kodak Theatre.
 M-Sa 10 am-5 pm; Su 10 am-4 pm. $18-$23, under 3 free.
 6801 Hollywood Blvd., Hollywood, 323.308.6300.

 Restored 1922 Hollywood landmark screens classics, cult favorites, indie films.
 Excellent Forever Hollywood screenings are exclusive to the theater.
 Call for schedule and pricing.
 6712 Hollywood Blvd., Hollywood, 323.466.3456.

 El Capitan Theatre

 1926 Spanish-style movie palace screens Disney films new and old.
 Musical accompaniment to many shows.
 Tours available.
-Call or visit elcapitantheatre.disney.com for details, schedule and pricing.
-6838 Hollywood Blvd., Hollywood, 323.467.7674
+Call for schedule and pricing.
+6838 Hollywood Blvd., Hollywood, 323.467.7674.

 El Pueblo de Los Angeles